 Note that these are requirements for claims made with respect to short-shipped product, visibly damaged cases and product overages only.

-Claims for a refund due to faulty product or a product recall are described in section 2 PURCHASES & RETURNS.
+Claims for a refund due to faulty product or a product recall are described in Section 2 - Purchases & Returns.

-Retailers have the following responsibilities to ensure that an investigation is carried out correctly:
+Retailers have the following responsibilities to ensure an investigation is carried out correctly:

-DAMAGED/INCORRECT PRODUCT CLAIM REQUIREMENTS ALL ORDERS MUST BE COUNTED AND CAREFULLY EXAMINED FOR VISIBLE DAMAGES UPON DELIVERY An accurate, physical, total Master case count must be completed and noted on the driver's copy of the bill of lading (BOL) before it is signed.
-This count must also note any Master cases that appear damaged.
-The count only needs to consist of the number of Master cases not the contents of each case.
-If a picking error (i.e., the wrong product was shipped) is discovered after the fact, a claim may be made without evidence of this noted on the BOL within 48 hours of receipt.
+DAMAGED/INCORRECT PRODUCT CLAIM REQUIREMENTS

+ALL ORDERS MUST BE COUNTED AND CAREFULLY EXAMINED FOR VISIBLE DAMAGES UPON DELIVERY

+An accurate, physical, total Master Case count must be completed and noted on the driver's copy of the BOL before it is signed.
+This count must also note any Master Cases that appear damaged.

+The count only needs to consist of the number of Master Cases not the contents of each case.
+If a picking error is discovered after the fact, a claim may be made without evidence of this noted on the BOL within 48 hours of receipt.
 All other claims must be noted on the BOL to make a claim.

-Product must be kept in a secured and separate area than regular stock until the investigation has been completed.
-IF THERE IS AN ERROR, IT MUST BE REPORTED UPON DELIVERY3 Clearly print on the driver's copy of the BOL: An explanation of the error (damage, shortage or overage of Master Case quantities delivered) ALL EVIDENCE OF DAMAGE MUST BE MAINTAINED BY THE RETAILER All evidence of damaged goods must be maintained for a minimum of 60 days after a claim has been received.
+Product must be kept in a secured and separate area from regular stock until the investigation has been completed.

+IF THERE IS AN ERROR, IT MUST BE REPORTED UPON DELIVERY3

+Clearly print on the driver's copy of the BOL: An explanation of the error (damage, shortage or overage of Master Case quantities delivered).

+ALL EVIDENCE OF DAMAGE MUST BE MAINTAINED BY THE RETAILER

+All evidence of damaged goods must be maintained for a minimum of 60 days after a claim has been received.

 This evidence should include pictures of damage, if applicable.

-THE BILL OF LADING MUST BE SIGNED OFF BY BOTH THE DRIVER AND THE RETAILER Failure to sign the BOL will result in your claim being denied.
+THE BILL OF LADING MUST BE SIGNED OFF BY BOTH THE DRIVER AND THE RETAILER

+Failure to sign the BOL will result in your claim being denied.
 Make sure to obtain a copy of the signed BOL.

-CALL THE ALBERTA CANNABIS CALL CENTRE PROMPTLY Retailers must contact the Alberta Cannabis Call Centre within 48 hours to file a claim.
+CALL THE ALBERTA CANNABIS CALL CENTRE PROMPTLY

+Retailers must contact the Alberta Cannabis Call Centre within 48 hours after receiving shipment to file a claim.
 Clearly indicate to the customer service representative that a claim is being made for one or more of the following:

-Breakage - Product was visibly damaged on delivery

-Overage - Too much product was delivered Shortage - Not enough product was delivered Picking error - Incorrect product was delivered
+- Breakage Product was visibly damaged on delivery - \cdot Overage Too much product was delivered - · Shortage Not enough product was delivered - · Picking error Incorrect product was delivered